bySabi/karma--tap--boilerplate/README.md

 This project is not a full starting point repository, only cover boilerplate settings related to `test`.
 Don't opinionated on `build`, `lint` or any other topic relate to projects development.

-Setting `Karma` with many plugins it is a time consuming process, many hours of `trial and error`
+Setting `Karma` with many plugins it is a time consuming process, many hours of trial and error.

 ## What's include ?
 * [karma][karma], the test runner.